Raghuvinte Swantham Raziya: Plot

 The film shows how terrorist outfits use money to lure unemployed youth to do their bidding.
 A mentally challenged young woman wanders on the city streets creating a lot of commotion.
 Many people, including policemen, take advantage of her.
 A report on her miserable plight is aired on television.
 Following this, Aboobacker (Sphadikam George), a rich businessman, seeks out the young woman and gets her admitted to a hospital.
 Aboobacker is certain that the young woman is Raziya (Meghna).

-As Raziya's past unfolds, we learn that she was in love with Raghu (Murali Krishnan), her neighbour.
-We also come to know that his family depended on her father for survival.
+As Raziya's past unfolds, we learn that she was in love with Raghu (Murali Krishnan), her neighbour, and also, that his family depended on her father for survival.